disco-lang/disco/notes/containers-spec.md

 -----

 - Add type inference for crash (& other prims??)
-- Add primitives 'reduce' and 'mapReduce' on containers.
+- Add primitives 'map', 'reduce', and 'mapReduce' for containers.
 - Add container subtyping
 - Fix container comprehensions.
 - Write down a specific, concrete list of the container primitives